Jermaine Beal: Brisbane Bullets (2016–2017)

 On August 12, 2016, Beal signed with the Brisbane Bullets on a one-year deal with an option for a second season.
 He joined Brisbane with a weight of expectation, and he was one of the team's standouts in the pre-season.
 In the Bullets' season opener on October 6, Beal scored 14 points in a 72–65 win over the Perth Wildcats in Brisbane.
 He had just two points at half time before scoring 12 third-quarter points.
 On October 16, he scored a season-high 21 points in a 96–93 overtime loss to the Adelaide 36ers.
 On November 19, he scored 20 points in a 105–87 win over the 36ers.
 On December 1, in his first game back in Perth, Beal scored 17 points in a 90–75 win over the Wildcats.
 He received a warm reception when he was introduced to the Perth Arena crowd before the match and scored 11 points in the opening term to help spark the onslaught.
 On December 17, he had 20 points and seven assists in a 100–90 win over Melbourne United.

 By January, Beal's form was on the decline, culminating in him finishing with no points and no assists in the Bullets' heavy loss to the 36ers on January 19.
 As a result, the Bullets released Beal from his contract two days later.
 Bullets coach Andrej Lemanis said parting ways with Beal was "in the best interests of the team, both in terms of winning games this season and building for the future".

-Beal was touted as the big-game gunner that would lift the Bullets in key moments, but instead had disappearing acts in Brisbane losses.
+He was touted as the big-game gunner that would lift the Bullets in key moments, but instead had disappearing acts in Brisbane losses.
 In nine wins, he averaged 13.7 points, while in 14 losses, he averaged 9.6 points per game.
 In total, Beal averaged 11.2 points, 2.5 rebounds and 2.1 assists while shooting just 31% from three-point range.